GaitLab Coach | Run Pain-Free

 Timestamped

-Versus elite — your form on a radar chart vs. peer-reviewed benchmarks
+Versus elite — your running form on a radar chart against elite benchmarks

 Vs. Elite

-Ask your coach — 5 follow-up questions grounded in your analysis
+Ask your coach — 5 follow-up questions answered from your own analysis

 Ask Your Coach